 Instructor Live Proctoring in LockDown Browser is NOT Respondus Monitor.
-Respondus Monitor is licensed strictly for use with the Florida Civic Literacy examination and is not authorized for use with any other course.
+Respondus Monitor is licensed strictly for use with Distance Learning (DL) courses and is not authorized for use with hybrid or F2F courses.
 However, any course that uses LockDown Browser MAY enable Instructor Live Proctoring.
 Instructors can contact CIRT Lab with questions or concerns.

 Respondus LockDown Browser is a custom browser that locks down the online testing environment within Canvas.
 When students use LockDown Browser with an online test, they are unable to print, copy, navigate to other websites, or access other applications.

 LockDown Browser can be used with Instructor Live Proctoring.
 This feature allows the use of a video conferencing system, such as Zoom, with LockDown Browser.
 By using this feature, instructors are able to proctor students remotely during an online test by watching test takers via a videoconference.
 It is not designed to proctor an entire class.
 Instructor Live Proctoring is intended to provide a proctoring solution for a small number of students.

 Instructor Live Proctoring does not automatically record the student video, nor does it alert the instructor to suspicious events.
 Therefore, it is up to the instructor to be vigilant in monitoring the students’ examinations.